SwethaRedd/NetflixGPT/README.md

   const ref= useRef(initialValue)

 - Form validations

   - Validate the form
   - If there is any error message, it has to show the error message.

+- Authentication
+  We need Backend for the Authentication.
+  We will be using firebase.

+go to the firebase account

+1. click on Add project

+2. Project Name:

+3. continue
+4. Slect an account as : Default Account for Firebase
+5. Click on Create a project
+   continue

+6. go to the project and click on web and register your web app there.

+- App nickname: NetflixGPT
+- if you want to host your app in firebase server, select this : Also set up Firebase Hosting fot the app.
+- And select register app
+- then you will be provided with some steps:
+  Add Firebase SDK

+* use npm

+  - npm install firebase
+  - create a config file with firebase.js in the utils file and copy paste the config code from the firebase account (as instructed).

+  - Go to the NetflixGPT in the firebase and check for authentication to enable the authentication **_ Note _**: you will get the authentication form the build option on the left side as well
+    - click on getstarted.
+    - go to the Sign-in Method (you can create multiple sign in options there)
+    - as per our project we are going with Email/password and select enable and save it. ( this will enable the users emailid and password )
+    - once the authentication is enabled, then you can register your users aswell. ( the users sign up from your app will be shown here in the firebase)